Directors Penalty Notices: Unforeseen Personal Liability

-Tax laws are constantly evolving, and a recent change to the rules regarding Director’s Penalty Notices (‘DPNs’) has the potential to trip up company directors who have outstanding Superannuation Guarantee Charge (‘SGC’) liabilities.
+Tax laws are constantly evolving, and a recent change to the rules regarding Director’s Penalty Notices (‘DPNs’) has the potential to trip up past, current and future company directors who have outstanding or unreported PAYG withholding, Goods and Services tax (GST) or Superannuation Guarantee Charge (‘SGC’) liabilities.

 - Paying the debt;